List of PSLV launches

-This is a list of launches made by Indian Space Research Organisation (ISRO) using Polar Satellite Launch Vehicle (PSLV) rockets.
+This is a list of launches made by ISRO using Polar Satellite Launch Vehicle (PSLV) rockets.

 Notable missions

 PSLV flight D1

 This was the first developmental flight of the PSLV-D1.
 The IRS-1E satellite which was proposed to be launched was derived from the engineering model of IRS-1A incorporating a similar camera and an additional German-built monocular electro-optical stereo scanner.
 Even though the mission was a failure, the launch team and an expert committee appointed thereafter noted that the mission had validated many technologies and that most sub-systems had performed optimally.

 PSLV flight C2

 In the flight sequence, IRS-P4 was injected first, followed by KITSAT-3 and DLR-Tubsat in that order.
 The mission was supported by ISRO Telemetry, Tracking and Command Network of ground stations located at Bangalore, Sriharikota, Lucknow, Mauritius, Bearslake, Russia and Biak, Indonesia.
-During the initial phase of the mission the ground station at Wilhem in Germany also provided network support.
+During the initial phase of the mission the ground station at Weilheim and Neustrelitz in Germany also provided network support.
 Upon injection of the satellites, data from the IRS-P4 was received at Hyderabad while KITSAT-3 data was received at the ground station in South Korea and the data from the DLR-Tubsat was received at the university ground station in Berlin.